prismicio-community/nuxt-starter-prismic-blog/docs/README.md

 - `nuxt.config.js` - The `prismic` property includes configurations for `@nuxtjs/prismic`.
 - `pages/index.vue` - This is the app homepage.
 It queries and renders a page document with the UID (unique identifier) "home" from the Prismic API.
 - `pages/[uid].vue` - This is the page component, which queries and renders a page document from your Prismic repository based on the UID.
+- `netlify/functions/contact.js` - This is the Netlify function for your contact form.
+To use the contact form, send a POST request to a back end from this endpoint.
+- `netlify/functions/sign-up.js` - This is the Netlify function for your newsletter form.
+To allow signups, send a POST request to a newsletter service like Mailchimp.
 - `slices/\*/index.vue` - Each Slice in your project has an index.js file that renders the Slice component.
 Edit this file to customize your Slices.

 These are important files that you should leave as-is: